jbarrfitz/reading-notes/prep_data_structures.md

 Recursion can be a useful technique in terms of making code easier to understand, _in some circumstances_.
 A drawback to this approach, though, is that it is easy to end up in an infinite loop if the function is not created properly.
-In addition, the concepts behind recusion can often be more difficult to wrap your head around.
+In addition, the concepts behind recursion can often be more difficult to wrap your head around.

 ## Things I would like to know more about